RFD 053: Auto-Refresh Conversation Titles

 Risks and Open Questions

 Concurrent CLI runs.
 Two simultaneous jp query invocations could both spawn a TitleRefreshTask that selects the same stale conversation.
 The result is two LLM requests producing the same (or a slightly different) title — no data corruption, just a wasted request.
-Once RFD 020 lands, the sync-phase locking prevents concurrent metadata writes; the second task's try_lock fails and the update is discarded.
+The sync-phase locking (RFD 020) prevents concurrent metadata writes; the second task's try_lock fails and the update is discarded.

 Token cost of re-titling long conversations.
 The turn_context default of 10 bounds the typical cost, but users who set turn_context = false (unlimited) or have very long individual turns may still send large payloads.
 The context window truncation utility provides a hard safety net, but the cost scales with the retained context size.
 Worth monitoring once the feature ships.